cspr-rad/kairos-spec/src/spec.typ

 - GET /deposit takes in a JSON request for an L1 deposit and calculates the new Merkle root as well as generating a ZKP for it
 - GET /withdrawal takes in a JSON request for an L1 withdrawal and calculates the new Merkle root as well as generating a ZKP for it
 // TODO: Should these last two be POST requests?
 They don't change anything in the server's state, but the request itself also carries data.

+Note that through the CLI, any user can decide to compute the ZKP necessary for depositing/withdrawing money locally, thereby relying less on the L2 server.
+This cuts down the dependency on the L2 server to nothing but requesting the current Merkle tree.

 === Data redundancy